Breastfeeding for Working Moms

 First, find out whether your insurance provider provides coverage for any particular pump models.
 If so, check out those models.
 Next, determine your preferences.
 If it is possible, ask your lactation consultant to show you a breastfeeding pump.

-Apart from a breast pump, consider maternity products that facilitate feeding such as a breastfeeding bra, bottles (for later), etc.
+Apart from a breast pump, consider maternity products that facilitate feeding such as a breastfeeding bra, bottles (for later), hand sanitizer, etc.

 Challenge 4: Child Care

-When you return to work, do you plan to place your baby in daycare?
+When you go back to work, do you plan to place your little one in daycare?
 If so, is this facility within your work establishment or outside?
 Is there someone at home who can care for the baby while you’re at work?
 The type of care in which you place your baby will determine your breastfeeding and pumping schedule.

 Solution: Speak to HR.